Persdre/EX-Graph/README.md

 This section details how to using ETGraph to run benchmark baselines.
 We explain experiments Ethereum link prediction, wash-trading addresses detection, matching link prediction one by one.

 ### Ethereum Link Prediction
-1. Navigate to ethereum_link_prediction folder, and download the Ethereum graph to this folder.
+1. Navigate to ethereum_link_prediction folder, and download the Ethereum graph with Twitter features to this folder.
-2. Each experiment code file is named as model_wo/with_twitter.py. wo means this experiment does not consider Twitter features. with means this experiment considers Twitter features.
-For example, if you want to run clusterGCN model considering Twitter features, the command is as below:
+2. Each experiment code file is named as `model_wo/with_twitter.py`. `wo` means this experiment does not consider Twitter features. `with` means this experiment considers Twitter features.
+For example, if you want to run clusterGCN model considering Twitter features in Ethereum link prediction, the command is as below:

     ```
     python clusterGCN_with_twitter.py